The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies

-Among the SAGA satellite systems presented here, we have identified 36 satellite pairs for satellites within 150\,kpc to their hosts and with $\Delta V > 25$\,\kms.
-The number of satellite pairs increases to 189 for satellites between 150--300\,kpc.
-The green boxes and blue band in \autoref{fig:sat_coroating_pairs} show the co-rotating fraction for the inner satellite pairs and the full satellite pairs, respectively, in 10 bins of opening angle.
-We calculate the fraction using the mean Bayes estimator, $(c+1)/(n+2)$, where $n$ is total number of pairs in that bin, and $c$ is the number of co-rotating pairs.
+Among the SAGA satellite systems presented here, we have identified 36 satellite pairs for satellites within 150\,kpc of their hosts and with $\Delta V > 25$\,\kms.
+The number of satellite pairs increases to 189 for satellites between 150 and 300\,kpc.
+The green boxes and blue band in \autoref{fig:sat_coroating_pairs} show the corotating fraction for the inner satellite pairs and the full satellite pairs, respectively, in 10 bins of opening angle.
+We calculate the fraction using the mean Bayes estimator, $(c+1)/(n+2)$, where $n$ is total number of pairs in that bin, and $c$ is the number of corotating pairs.
 The error bars are estimated using the Wald method, $\sqrt{p(1-p)/n}$, where $p$ is the estimated fraction.
-The signal is much noisier in this case of inner satellite pairs, but we show it for comparison with the SDSS result, which is computed inside 150\,kpc and presented in Figure 3b of \citet[][shown as a grey line]{Phillips2015}.
+The signal is much noisier in this case of inner satellite pairs, but we show it for comparison with the SDSS result, which is computed inside 150\,kpc and presented in Figure 3b of \citet[][shown as a gray line]{Phillips2015}.

-With this analysis, we do not observe a clear excess of high co-rotating fraction, either for the full satellite sample or using only satellites within 150\,kpc.
-For pairs that have small opening angles (on nearly diametrically opposed sides), the co-rotating fraction is close to, and slight less than 0.5.
-However, we note that the SAGA signal is noisier than the SDSS signal, due to the limited number of pairs.
-A possible co-rotating excess seems to appear in the last bin near 180$^\circ$ opening angle (on the same side of the host).
-Those ``co-rotating'' pairs in fact are composed of satellites that are close to each other (less than 100\,kpc in projection) and have similar velocities (see \autoref{fig:sat-pos-vel} for an illustration).
-Hence, it is possible that this excess near 180$^\circ$ opening angle is due to satellite groups rather than satellite planes.
+With this analysis, we do not observe a clear excess of high corotating fractions, either for the full satellite sample or using only satellites within 150\,kpc.
+For pairs that have small opening angles (on nearly diametrically opposed sides), the corotating fraction is close to 0.5.
+However, we note that the SAGA signal is noisier than the SDSS signal due to the limited number of pairs.
+A possible corotating excess seems to appear in the last bin near 180$^\circ$ opening angle (on the same side of the host).
+Those ``corotating'' pairs are, in fact, composed of satellites that are close to each other (less than 100\,kpc in projection) and have similar velocities (see \autoref{fig:sat-pos-vel} for an illustration).
+Hence, it is possible that this excess near the 180$^\circ$ opening angle is due to satellite groups rather than satellite planes.
 Further analysis is needed to fully distinguish the origin of this excess.